2024-12-16

 Other, failed, theories

 There are many many wrong theories of morality.
 Hazlitt goes through various of these; I won't.
 That morality is divinely imposed, I consider not worth considering.
-Kant's ethics of Duty doesn't work, as everyone who reads it immeadiately realises, the only puzzle left being why people take him seriously.
+Kant's ethics of Duty doesn't work, as everyone who reads it immeadiately realises, the only puzzle left being why people take him seriously4.

 Morality, Law, Manners